Kong/kongponents/docs/components/slideout.md

 ### offsetTop

-Allows a host app to define the offset from the top of the page, it takes a `number` and that number uses `px` as the unit, defaults to `0px`.
+Allows a host app to define the offset from the top of the page, expects a `number` and that will be converted to `px`, defaults to `0px`.

 ### hasOverlay